Rust in Production

 00:06:01

-Sentry See so before starting at Sentry i Sentry Sentry Sentry was actually a JavaScript and TypeScript developer i did contribute to c and also to rust before so i had some some hobby projects or whatever in rust and i've also contributed to c code one of the the contributions i'm actually quite proud of was contributing to Firefox and Mozilla so there's some contributions in Firefox things things that are touching C code, things that have to do with the SpiderMonkey JavaScript engine.
+Sentry Sentry See so before starting at Sentry i Sentry Sentry was actually a JavaScript and TypeScript developer i did contribute to c and also to rust before so i had some some hobby projects or whatever in rust and i've also contributed to c code one of the the contributions i'm actually quite proud of was contributing to Firefox and Mozilla so there's some contributions in Firefox things things that are touching C code, things that have to do with the SpiderMonkey JavaScript engine.

 Matthias